Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What are the best French learning apps?

-After purchasing, using and thoroughly testing out close to 20 French language apps, we have narrowed down our list of the best to just five: Rocket French, Pimsleur, Babbel, Rosetta Stone, and LingoPie.
+After purchasing, using and thoroughly testing out close to 20 French language apps, we have narrowed down our list of the best to just five: Rocket, Pimsleur, Babbel, Rosetta Stone, and LingoPie.
 Other French learning apps are serviceable, but these five stood out at the best and got our top grades.

 Do online French courses work?